alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 ### Multiple conditions and else if

 Using logical OR operator and multiple conditions also works with `else if` statement.
-So, you can test for one condition and then use `else if` to test for set of multiple conditions.
+So, you can test for one condition and then use `else if` to test for a set of multiple conditions.

 ```JavaScript
 // Create if else if statement